The Essential White Coat Items for Clinical Rotations

 Impress your attending and ace your Shelf exams with AMBOSS for clerkships.
 Learn more here.

-About the Author: Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and fourth-year student at the University of Pittsburgh School of Medicine who recently matched into dermatology at Harvard University.
-She has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
+About the Author: Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and current Dermatology resident at Harvard University.
+She attended the University of Pittsburgh School of Medicine and has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
 Follow her journey on Instagram or Twitter.